KeKe-Li/log/README.md

 #### How to Use

-Use Log just as you would use print.
+Use Log just as you use println,it's very simple and useful.

 ```go
 func main(){